 Side Effects and Safety Considerations

-Understanding the side effects and safety of weight loss medications is key.
+Understanding the side effects and safety of weight loss medications prescribed by doctors is key.
 Medications like phentermine and others can have different side effects.
-It’s important to know these before starting treatment.
+It’s essential to understand these points before beginning treatment.

 Common Side Effects

-Common side effects include stomach issues like nausea and diarrhea.
-Headaches and dizziness are also common.
-For drugs like semaglutide, nausea and diarrhea are often seen, especially when starting.
+Common side effects include stomach issues such as nausea and diarrhoea.
+Headaches and dizziness are also common, for drugs like semaglutide, nausea and diarrhoea are often seen, especially when starting.

 Though rare, serious side effects can happen.
 These include gallbladder problems and pancreatitis.
-Some drugs may also increase the risk of thyroid tumors in animals.
+Some drugs may also increase the risk of thyroid tumours in animals.

 Contraindications and Warnings